refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 ### Data Provider Logic

-A data provider is the place where a **refine** app communicates with an API.
+A data provider is the place where a **Refine** app communicates with an API.

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2021-11-29-refine-vs-adminbro/refine_flow.png" alt="refine" />